NYC Backyard Landscaping & Remodeling Costs

 “It depends on each client.
 Some people want a lot of space for seating.
 For all intents and purposes it’s an outside living room,” he noted.
 Fences offer a lot of design freedom, as well, including horizontal and vertical elements, natural wood tones or painted surfaces, and using wood, stone, and/or metal.
 “Most people do wood fencing,” Sweeten contractor Santiago said, “some choose pressure-treated, while others opt for cedar.
 It depends on the budget.”

 Some details, such as lighting, are easy to overlook at first.
-It’s a major element in both ambiance and useability, however, and should be tackled at the design stage rather than tacked on later.
+It’s a major element in both ambiance and usability, however, and should be tackled at the design stage rather than tacked on later.

 “Everyone is into lighting,” Santiago said.
 “For this, you’ll need to factor in outlets.
 Floodlights can accent the plants.
 They can be simple but very cool.”
 Lighting and electrical are simple and easy compared to some other elements, but they require planning for running buried lines and removing overhead lines.
 When your contractor has a design for you, then it’s time to consider the lighting based on function.
 Lighting in the dining area is different from lighting for walkways and for plants.
 It’s all part of the design process.